waydegg/waydegg.github.io-src/content/articles/dl_rig.md

 Tags: deep learning, server, fastai
 Slug: making-a-dl-server
 Authors: Wayde Gilliam
 Summary: A Guide for Creating a Server for Deep Learning: Assembly, Server & Library Setup

 ### A few things to note

 I wrote this article in late 2018 and am updating it just now.
 The hardware choices will be a little outdated (though still a good choice for building your first dl-rig), however all of the software/installation steps have been updated.

 This article is intended to focus more on the server setup and working with multiple users at the same time, with the part assembly and software installation process being a simplified version of [Slav Ivanov’s](https://blog.slavv.com/the-1700-great-deep-learning-box-assembly-setup-and-benchmarks-148c5ebe6415) article on creating your own DL Box.

 ---

+**Sponsored Message**

+If you’re looking for a pre-built deep learning system, I recommend Exxact’s Deep Learning Workstations, powered by NVIDIA RTX 2080 Ti, Tesla V100, TITAN RTX, or RTX 8000 GPUs and backed with a 3-year warranty.
+Their workstations start at $5,899.
+Check out some of their system configurations [here](https://www.exxactcorp.com/Deep-Learning-NVIDIA-GPU-Workstations?utm_source=web%20referral&utm_medium=backlink&utm_campaign=Wayde%20Gilliam)!

+---

 ### Intro

 I had just started going through part 1 of fast.ai’s course, “[Practical Deep Learning for Coders](http://course.fast.ai/)”, and I wanted to build my own server to train models as an upgrade from using an AWS p2 instance and storage.
 Realizing that I’d be using much larger data sets and not wanting to wait hours to train my models with the lack of adequate processing power, building my own DL rig was a good choice as it would save me a lot of time and money in the long run, as well as giving me good experience with putting a server together.

 ## The Build

 ### Creating the Parts List

 Before putting any list of parts together, you need to decide on what you actually want out of your machine.
 For me, I wanted the following:

 - More powerful than an Amazon p2/p3 instance